stevstrong/Ethernet_STM32/README.md

 4. The rest of functions / commands have the same syntax with the stock Arduino Ethernet library.

-5. A typical application looks like following example:
+5. Here a typical example:
 ```
 #include <Ethernet_STM32.h>
 ...